eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/docs/guide.md

 If you prefer to run Azure CLI locally:

 1. If you already have Azure CLI installed locally, run `az --version` to check the version.
 This tutorial uses Azure CLI 2.4.0 or later.
 1. To install or upgrade, see [Install Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).
-If you install Azure CLI locally, you can run CLI commands in the **Developer Command Prompt**.
+If you install Azure CLI locally, you can run CLI commands in the **Developer Command Prompt**, in Git Bash for Windows, or in Powershell.

 If you prefer to run Azure CLI in the browser-based Azure Cloud Shell:

 1. Use your Azure account credentials to sign into the Azure Cloud shell at https://shell.azure.com/.
     > Note: If this is the first time you've used the Cloud Shell, it prompts you to create storage, which is required to use the Cloud Shell.
 Select a subscription to create a storage account and Microsoft Azure Files share.
-1. Select your preferred CLI environment in the **Select environment** dropdown.
-You can run all Azure CLI commands in this tutorial in Bash or in the Powershell environment.
+1. Select Bash or Powershell as your preferred CLI environment in the **Select environment** dropdown.

     ![Select CLI environment](images/cloud-shell-environment.png)